amitesh-raj05/Projects/README.md

 # Projects

-The following is a compilation of projects I have developed, showcasing a variety of skills and technologies.

-1. **Management System**
+## 1. Management System
+### Description
-   This project is a comprehensive hostel and mess management system designed to streamline the administrative processes involved in managing accommodations and dining facilities.
-It was developed using the C programming language and incorporates robust file handling techniques to ensure data integrity and efficient management.
+A comprehensive Hostel and Mess Management System developed using C language.
+This system streamlines the administrative processes involved in managing a hostel and its dining services.
-   **Technologies Used**: C language, File Handling.

-2. **TriColor Aerotech**
+### Technologies Used
+- C Language
+- File Handling

+## 2. TriColor Aerotech
+### Description
-   This project involves the creation of a professional website for TriColor Aerotech, a company specializing in drone technology.
-The website was built using modern web development tools to ensure a responsive and user-friendly interface.
-The project highlights my proficiency in front-end development, including the use of frameworks and libraries for enhanced functionality and aesthetics.
+A corporate website designed for a drone company, showcasing its products and services.
+This responsive website is built using modern web development tools and techniques.
-   **Technologies Used**: HTML, CSS, JavaScript, Bootstrap, jQuery.

-3. **Brick Breaker**
-   This project is a classic arcade game, Brick Breaker, implemented using the C programming language.
-The game features interactive gameplay and is designed to run on an FPGA (Field-Programmable Gate Array) with a 7-segment display for score tracking.
-This project demonstrates my ability to integrate software with hardware components and my understanding of low-level programming and digital logic design.
-   **Technologies Used**: C language, FPGA, 7-segment Display.
+### Tools Used
+- HTML
+- CSS
+- JavaScript
+- Bootstrap
+- jQuery

+## 3. Brick Breaker
+### Description
+A classic arcade game inspired by the traditional Brick Breaker game.
+Developed using C language and hardware components, it offers a retro gaming experience.

+### Technologies Used
+- C Language
+- FPGA
+- 7-segment Display